moz5691/react-demo/README.md

 export default Person;
 ```

-- JSX, HTML like syntax.
+- JSX (JavsScript XML), HTML like syntax.
 Extends ECMAscript so that it coexists with JS/React code.

 ```javascript
   return (